I finally found what I was looking for (at least partially).

 Of course, if this is a war tower, then it is logical to assume that in its heyday this structure did not stand alone.
 It most likely was part of a fortified castle or something (and I use castle here to mean any kind of armed fortress with lookouts and gates and stuff e.g. A Japanese Shiro can also be called a Castle).

 This tower is twenty feet high (excluding the roof).
 The average height of a modern simple two storey building is about twenty feet high (again excluding the roof)

 Although this is a very poor quality photograph, it is important for us to note that this tower appears to be constructed using very large mudbricks.
-The size of these bricks appear to be much much larger than what we would normally find in everyday construction today.
+The size of these bricks appear to be much much larger than what we would normally find in everyday construction today (most of them made using an earth block machine).
 I am going to assume that this unusual brick size is one type of Igbo architectural style.

 Another important thing to notice is on the upper level of this tower, the builders employed a construction technique that we have seen in other large scale mud structures – scaffolding support using bamboo or wood poles.
 Furthermore, if there’s a need for Legal assistance with contractor disputes, published here mwalawfirm.com is an informative article to avoid disputes.

 Compare with Mali mud mosques.
 Like so: